 This, we now know, is a framing issue.
 Ah, framing.
-The more palatable - and concealing - way of describing spin and persuasion.
+The more palatable - and concealing - way of describing spin, manipulation and persuasion.
 It’s the art of getting people you think are thicker than you to do stuff you want them to do, and feel all warm about it as they do it.
-Until they realise they’ve actually changed your fortunes, not necessarily than theirs.
+Until they realise they’ve actually changed your fortunes, not necessarily theirs.
 And these framing experts are now patronising the media over the way they’re patronising the public.
 Tiered patronising.

 Follow Jay29ers on Twitter